emilymerwin/nicar2020-d3-map/hello-d3/readme.md

 ### MAKING A CHART

-Now that we understand all the basic pieces and parts that put together a D3 visualization, let's make a chart of our `pets` data!
-We've already set up our SVG inside the `petSVG` variable, we can use our selections skills to create some bars to visualize our pets and their ages.
+Now that we understand all the basic pieces and parts that put together a D3 visualization, let's make a chart of our `showSeasons` data!
+We've already set up our SVG inside the `showSVG` variable, we can use our selections skills to create some bars to visualize the number of episodes in each season of Arrested Development.
 We'll make this a horizontal bar chart:

-	var bars = petSVG.selectAll('.pet-bar')
+	var bars = showSVG.selectAll('.season-bar')
-		.data(pets).enter()
+		.data(showSeasons).enter()
-		.append('rect').attr('class','pet-bar')
+		.append('rect').attr('class','season-bar')
 		.attr('x','0') // our X coordinate for each bar will be 0, because the top left of our rectangle needs to be all the way to the left
 		.attr('y', function(d){
-			return petScale(d.Name) //we pass in our pet's name to the petScale to get its y position })
+			return seasonScale(d.seasonNumber) //we pass in our pet's name to the petScale to get its y position })
-		.attr('height', petScale.bandWidth() ) // scaleBand comes with a nice bandWith() method for creating bars .attr('width', function(d){
+		.attr('height', seasonScale.bandwidth() ) // scaleBand comes with a nice bandWith() method for creating bars .attr('width', function(d){
-			return ageScale(d.Age) //we pass in our pet's age to the ageScale to see how wide the bar should be });
+			return episodeScale(d.episodes) //we pass in our pet's age to the ageScale to see how wide the bar should be });

 #### Other useful methods we likely won't have time for